autowarefoundation/autoware/ansible/roles/artifacts/README.md

 The Autoware perception stack uses models for inference.
 These models are automatically downloaded if using `ansible`, but they can also be downloaded manually.

-## ONNX model files

-### Download instructions
+## Download instructions

-The ONNX model files are stored in a common location, hosted by Web.Auto
+The artifacts files are stored in a common location, hosted by Web.Auto

 Any tool that can download files from the web (e.g. `wget` or `curl`) is the only requirement for downloading these files: